Sign up for Action Alerts

 Locate a Chapter Near You

-Urge Congress to Create Economic Opportunity a Priority by Expanding Tax Credits for Low-Income Working Families
+Urge Congress to Make Economic Opportunity a Priority

 Economic Opportunity for All

 Millions of families struggle to make ends meet and break out of the cycle of poverty.
-Almost 46.7 million people were living in poverty in 2014.
-For children under 18, the poverty rate increased from 18 percent in 2007 to 21.1 percent in 2014.
+About 43.1 million people were living in poverty in 2015.
+About 19.7 percent of children under 18 were living in poverty in 2015.
 One of the most useful tools for combating poverty is the U.S. tax code.
 Unfortunately, for too many years, tax law in the U.S. has been written and rewritten to facilitate benefits flowing upward, disproportionately enriching those at the very top at the expense of everyone else.
 This has greatly contributed to the widening wealth gap in this country and undermines our individual and collective economic security and democratic ideals.
 Therefore, RESULTS actively pursues enactment of tax policies rooted in fairness, justice, and accountability so that every person has the opportunity to share in the prosperity of this great nation.

 While more income is vital in helping people lift themselves out of poverty, there are other tools needed as well.
 Studies show that the most common reasons people fall into poverty is unexpected illness, job loss, or changes in the family (i.e divorce, death).
 Having savings and assets on hand would reduce the likelihood of people falling into poverty and help those already living in poverty to lift themselves out.
 RESULTS supports creating a Saver's Bonus as way to spur savings in low-income communities.
 Low-income households would be able to create a savings account or buy a U.S. savings bond simply by checking a box on their tax return.
 In return for agreeing to dedicate all or part of their refund to this account, the government would match part of the deposit, thus providing an incentive to save.